Memo2496: Expert-Annotated Dataset and Dual-view Adaptive Framework for Music Emotion Recognition: Conclusion

 \section{Conclusion}

 This paper presents the Dual-view Adaptive Music Emotion Recogniser (DAMER) framework and the Memo2496 dataset for music emotion recognition.
 Memo2496 is one of the largest expert-annotated instrumental music emotion datasets, featuring $2496$ tracks with continuous Valence and Arousal labels from $30$ specialists.
 This dataset ensures high reliability and reduced label noise, addressing crowdsourced limitations.
-DAMER integrates three modules: its Dual-Stream Attention Fusion module leverages complementary acoustic features from Mel spectrograms and cochleagrams via bidirectional cross-attention; its Progressive Confidence Labelling module generates reliable pseudo-labels via curriculum-based temperature scheduling and Jensen–Shannon divergence based consistency, mitigating confirmation bias; and its Style-Anchored Memory Learning module maintains a contrastive memory queue, anchoring emotion-discriminative features to style-invariant representations, suppressing cross-track feature drift.
-Experiments on Memo2496, 1000songs, and PMEmo demonstrate DAMER achieves superior performance across Arousal and Valence.
-Ablation and visualisation analyses provide evidence for its efficacy and generalisation across diverse datasets.
+DAMER integrates three modules: its Dual-Stream Attention Fusion module leverages complementary acoustic features from Mel spectrograms and cochleagrams via bidirectional cross-attention; its Progressive Confidence Labelling module generates reliable pseudo-labels via curriculum-based temperature scheduling and Jensen-Shannon divergence-based consistency, mitigating confirmation bias; and its Style-Anchored Memory Learning module uses labelled contrastive memory to encourage compact representations among samples with the same emotion label.
+Experiments on Memo2496, 1000songs, and PMEmo show that DAMER provides leading performance on Memo2496 and 1000songs and strong valence performance on PMEmo, whilst PMEmo arousal remains competitive across task-specific MER baselines.
+Ablation studies, supplementary diagnostic analyses, and cross-dataset evaluation provide evidence for DAMER's efficacy and generalisation.
 The Memo2496 dataset and DAMER source code are publicly released, facilitating reproducible research.